 To learn more about the MarkLogic Developer Community, please visit http://developer.marklogic.com/.

 For more than a decade, MarkLogic has delivered a powerful, agile and trusted Enterprise NoSQL database platform that enables organizations to turn all data into valuable and actionable information.
 Organizations around the world rely on MarkLogic’s enterprise-grade technology to power the new generation of information applications.
-MarkLogic is headquartered in Silicon Valley with offices in Chicago, Frankfurt, London, Munich, New York, Paris, Singapore, Stockholm, Tokyo, Utrecht, and Washington D.C.
+MarkLogic is headquartered in Silicon Valley with offices in Boston, Chicago, Frankfurt, London, Manila, Munich, New York, Paris, Singapore, Stockholm, Sydney, Tokyo, Utrecht, and Washington D.C.
 For more information, please visit www.marklogic.com.MarkLogic is a registered trademark of MarkLogic Corporation in the United States and/or other countries.
 All other trademarks mentioned are the property of their respective owners.